A doctor may recommend several dietary supplements, including magnesium, vitamin C, or coenzyme Q10 (Co Q10), to help a person with arrhythmia.

 Westend61/Getty Images

-Vitamins, minerals, amino acids, and herbs are all supplements.
+Vitamins, minerals, amino acids, and herbs occur in everyday foods, but people may also use them as supplements.

 Although it is generally best to try and get most nutrients from the diet, supplements can be a helpful way to increase levels of particular nutrients.

-A few nutrients that experts know target heart health may help manage arrhythmia.
+A few nutrients that experts know target heart health and may help manage arrhythmia include the below.

-The human body makes Co Q10 and processes it to promote cellular growth.
+The human body makes Co Q10 and processes it to promote cell growth.

 Magnesium